aptech/docs/docs/CR-gosub.rst

 For multi-line recursive user-defined functions, see **Procedures and Keywords**, Chapter 1.

-When a gosub statement is encountered, the program will branch to the label and begin executing from there.
-When a return statement is encountered, the program will resume executing at the statement following the gosub statement.
+When a :func:`gosub` statement is encountered, the program will branch to the label and begin executing from there.
+When a :func:`return` statement is encountered, the program will resume executing at the statement following the :func:`gosub` statement.
 Labels are 1-32 characters long and are followed by a colon.
 The characters can be A-Z or 0-9, but they must begin with an alphabetic character.
 Uppercase or lowercase is allowed.

 It is possible to pass parameters to subroutines and receive parameters from them when they return.
 See the second example, following.

-The only legal way to enter a subroutine is with a gosub statement.
+The only legal way to enter a subroutine is with a :func:`gosub` statement.

-If your subroutines are at the end of your program, you should have an end statement before the first one to prevent the program from running into a subroutine without using a gosub.
-This will result in a Return without gosub error message.
+If your subroutines are at the end of your program, you should have an :func:`end` statement before the first one to prevent the program from running into a subroutine without using a :func:`gosub`.
+This will result in a Return without :func:`gosub` error message.

 The variables used in subroutines are not local to the subroutine and can be accessed from other places in your program.
 (See **Procedures and